Frequently Asked Questions

 A transnational project brings together partners from at least three different countries to cooperate and find solutions for common challenges of the programme region.
-On average, partners work together in our transnational projects for around 3 years with a total budget between 1 and 2 million EUR.
+The first call for proposals aims at selecting partnerships which work together in our transnational projects for around 3 years and with an indicative budget between 1.2 and 2.4 million EUR ERDF.

 Transnational cooperation actions are expected to address the development and implementation of strategies, action plans, tools, training, and pilot actions.
 To find out more about transnational cooperation projects, you are invited to browse the result page of the 2014-20 programme.

-When forming a project partnership, the following minimum requirements have to be met:
+When devolping a project partnership, the following minimum requirements have to be met: